alexjlockwood/AndroidDesignPatterns/_posts/2016-08-05-understanding-contextcompat-getcolor.md

 <!--morestart-->

-You've probably noticed at some point that when you write something like:
+You've probably noticed that when you write something like:

 ```java
 resources.getColor(R.color.some_color_resource_id);
 ```

-Android Studio will give you a lint message warning that the `Resources#getColor(int)` method was deprecated in Marshmallow in favor of the new, `Theme`-aware `Resources#getColor(int, Theme)` method.
+Android Studio will give you a lint message warning you that the `Resources#getColor(int)` method was deprecated in Marshmallow in favor of the new, `Theme`-aware `Resources#getColor(int, Theme)` method.
 You also probably know by now that the easy alternative to avoiding this lint warning